Neighborhoods/Oakridge

 SkyTrain Stations

-What makes Oakridge truly special right now is its transformation.
-The massive Oakridge Park redevelopment is turning the former suburban mall into one of Canada's largest mixed-use communities, bringing thousands of new homes, a spectacular public park, and world-class amenities to an already well-established neighborhood.
+The $6 billion Oakridge Park redevelopment is turning the former suburban mall into one of Canada's largest mixed-use communities, with thousands of new homes, a 9-acre public park, and world-class amenities.

 Transit